diku-compSys/compSys-e2022-pub/lectures/220912_functions_and_text/exercises.md

 It is up to you to decide how to test them.

-You should use [RARS](https://github.com/TheThirdOne/rars) to develop, test, and run these programs.
+You must use [RARS](https://github.com/TheThirdOne/rars) to develop, test, and run these programs.
 [See this guide on using RARS](../../rars.md).